CONVEX

 Frequently Asked Questions

-What market capitalization qualifies a stock as large-cap?
+What market cap qualifies as large-cap?

 Large-Cap is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Large-Cap is influencing current positions.